 Everyone is limited in exercise options when gyms and pools are closed but Zoom can bring an aerobics class into your remote worker’s home and help him jump-start his day.

 As a manager, the more you can encourage the work-life balance with your remote workers, the more they will feel appreciated as individuals and feel motivated to succeed.
-Emphasize that you don’t expect them to be on call 24/7.
+Emphasize that you don’t expect them to be on call 24/7 (the scourge of ‘digital presenteeism’).

 Deloitte noted that although many organizations have faced challenges in adjusting their management styles during the pandemic era, lessons learned about employee engagement will bring about positive employee mindsets.